jonas1ara/73/Problems/Strings/Group-Anagrams/README.md

 # Group Anagrams:

-This directory contains implementations of the "Group Anagrams" problem in the C++ and C# languages.
-Each implementation sorts each word to build a canonical key and groups words with the same key using a hash map, with overall complexity `O(N K log K)` where `N` is the number of strings and `K` is the maximum string length.
+This directory contains an implementation of the "Group Anagrams" problem in C#.
+The implementation sorts each word to build a canonical key and groups words with the same key using a hash map, with overall complexity `O(N K log K)` where `N` is the number of strings and `K` is the maximum string length.

 ## Problem description